-Prerequisite(s): A grade of "C" or higher in ENG 100 or a grade of "C" or higher in ESL 100.
+3 hours lecture per week Prerequisite(s): A grade of "C" or higher in ENG 100 or a grade of "C" or higher in ESL 100.

 Comment: Letter grade only.
 ENG 209 may not be audited.
 ENG 209 may not be taken credit/ no credit.

 ENG 209 students master the principles of business communications through analyzing various kinds of business messages and writing informatively, analytically, and persuasively for business purposes.
 They consider multiple audiences and the implications for clear and complete communication.
-They produce letters and memos, a research project, and an in-depth analysis of an organization and its culture.
+They produce a variety of business documents: memoranda, letters, reports, and electronic communications, which may incorporate visual elements, such as images and charts/graphs.
+They also produce a research project and an in-depth analysis of an organization and its culture.